willpinha/mantine-catalog/README.md

 # Mantine [Catalog](https://mantine-catalog.com)

-*🗃️ A huge catalog of React components and templates using [Mantine](https://mantine.dev) to build beautiful UIs*
+*🗃️ A huge catalog of React components, templates and themes using [Mantine](https://mantine.dev) to build beautiful UIs*

 </div>